shopware5/devdocs/source/developers-guide/backend-components/basics/index.md

 In case you want to do CRUD operations on your others models, you may set the `controller` property in those too.
 You will then be able to perform operations like `create`, `update` and `delete`.

-The property `controller` expects the individual name of you `Shopware_Controllers_Backend_Application` controller.
+The property `controller` expects the individual name of your `Shopware_Controllers_Backend_Application` controller.
 Given that your controller is called `Shopware_Controllers_Backend_SwagProduct`, the individual name would be `SwagProduct`.

 ### The Data Store - `swag_product/store/product.js`
 Finally, we have to define the `Shopware.store.Listing` store, which will be used for the `Shopware.grid.Panel`.
 For this, we implement the following code in `swag_product/store/product.js`: